argodev/studies/nt_survey/NT_Class_02_Manuscript.md

 ## Four Portraits, One Jesus

-It’s interesting, though—what God inspired was not that chronology I just walked through, but four different gospels: four different lenses onto who Jesus was and what he did.
+It’s interesting, though — what God inspired was not that chronology I just walked through, but four different gospels: four different lenses onto who Jesus was and what he did.
 In the coming weeks, we’ll get into each one individually, but let me lay out all four side-by-side so that you can see the differences, and then we’ll finish with how to use these gospels in your life as a Christian.

 ### 1. Matthew: Jesus the Promised King